GramAddict/docs/quickstart.md

 2. Go into that folder: `cd gramaddict`
 3. (Optionally) Use virtualenv or similar to make a virtual environment `virtualenv -p python3 .venv` and enter the virtual environment `source .venv/bin/activate`/`.venv\Scripts\activate.bat` (on windows)
 4. Install GramAddict with **pip**: `pip3 install gramaddict`
-5. Create a file named `run.py` with the following content in it (or [download it here](https://raw.githubusercontent.com/GramAddict/bot/master/run.py)):
+5. Create a file named `run.py` with the following content in it (or [download it here](https://raw.githubusercontent.com/GramAddict/bot/master/run.py) (right click on the link -> save as)):

 ```
 import GramAddict